-As the market for contract management software grows, so do the options for native redlining systems.
+As the market for contract management software grows, so does the option for native redlining software.

 You’ll generally see these solutions marketed as web-based alternatives to using Microsoft Word, offering similar functionality to its Track Changes feature.

 In theory, this method offers some advantages over the traditional Word redlining process as, for example, it doesn’t require documents to be downloaded and therefore helps with maintaining version control.
 It also allows for co-editing and potentially quicker agreement on contract language.